Jacuzzik/munder-difflin/README.md

 npm install
 ```

+The postinstall process rebuilds `node-pty` against the current Electron ABI.

 ---

-## Architecture
+# Architecture

-Two data planes feed one renderer: a terminal plane that owns the PTYs, the filesystem and git, and an event plane that runs the hive, the hook server and the router.
+Two data planes feed one renderer:

+* A **terminal plane** that owns PTYs, filesystem access and git.
+* An **event plane** that runs the hive, hook server and router.

-The renderer talks to both only through a typed bridge.
+The renderer communicates with both through a typed bridge.

-See:
+Related documentation:

 ```text
 docs/ARCHITECTURE.md